From our village to yours ..

 Clinical Therapist, Tatiana Canyon, BS/BA, LMSW

 Tatiana graduated from Eastern Michigan University in 2016 cum laude with a bachelor's degree in psychology and a double minor in criminology/criminal justice and human sexuality.
-Tatiana received her Master's of Social Work at Eastern Michigan University and has experience with various populations including children, family, domestic abuse survivors, homeless youth, and youth in a school based setting ages 5 through 19.
+Tatiana received her Master's of Social Work at Eastern Michigan University and has experience with various populations including children, family, domestic abuse survivors, homeless youth, and youth in a school based setting ages 5 through 19 as well as adults/couples.
 Tatiana serves with a compassion and strength-based approach.

 Clinical Therapist, Gwendolyn Ervin, BSW, LLMSW